-- Fabric Wraps: Fabric wraps like the Boba or Moby wraps fold up small and are great for the early newborn days.
+- Fabric Wraps: Fabric wraps like the Boba wrap or Moby wrap fold up small and are great for the early newborn days.
 Wraps essentially swaddle your baby to you and are highly adjustable to fit any body type.

 - Slings: Ring slings are large pieces of fabric looped through rings to create a pouch to hold a baby.
 They are easier to put on than fabric wraps but are only supported by one shoulder.

-- Structured Baby Carriers: Structured carriers like the Ergo or Lillebaby offer more support than wraps or slings, and allow you to carry your baby in multiple positions like forward-facing, hip carry, or on your back.
+- Structured Baby Carriers: Structured carriers like the Ergo Omni 360 or Lillebaby Carrier offer more support than wraps or slings, and allow you to carry your baby in multiple positions like forward-facing, hip carry, or on your back.
 These carriers have the longest use for most people, well into toddlerdom.